Vilsepi/stalker2-sunshine/README.md

 # stalker2-sunshine

+A tunable mod Stalker 2 to improve the always lousy weather.

-This mod modifies the following file:
+This mod only modifies the following file:

 `Stalker2\Content\GameLite\GameData\WeatherSelectionPrototypes.cfg`